markmusic27/elo-rating-algorithm/README.md

 <!--$\huge E_b=1-E_a$-->
 <img src="formulas/formula3.png">

-**Don't get disencouraged by how the formulas look!** We'll go through this step by step.
+**Don't get discouraged by how the formulas look!** We'll go through this step by step.

 ---